nxtlo/sain/README.md

 And since Rust is a compiled language, The main function will only be compiled if the target was windows.

-But there's no such thing as this in Python, So only an error will be raised and whatever was predicated will not run.
+But there's no such thing as this in Python, So an exception wil be raised at runtime and the code that returns False will not run.